OyuO/Hecto/README.md

 ![查找字符串](imgs/search.png)
 ---

-### Note
+### Notes
-The current version of this project is only supported on Linux due to the terminal library.I will improve it to supported Windows in the future.
+1. Current application is only supported on Linux due to the terminal library.I will improve it to supported Windows in the future.
+2. Current application only supports English letters and does not support Chinese.

 ---